-A summary of the joint liquidators' expenses from 1 March 2021 to 28 February 2023 is attached at Appendix B. To assist members' understanding of this information, it has been separated into the following two categories:

-Standard Expenses: this category includes expenses payable by virtue of the nature of the liquidation process and / or payable in order to comply with legal or regulatory requirements.

-- Case Specific Expenses: this category includes expenses likely to be payable by the joint liquidators in carrying out their duties in dealing with issues arising in this particular liquidation.
+- A summary of the joint liquidators' expenses from 30 August 2019 to 29 August 2021 is attached at Appendix B. To assist members' understanding of this information, it has been separated into the following two categories: - Standard Expenses: this category includes expenses payable by virtue of the nature of the liquidation process and / or payable in order to comply with legal or regulatory requirements. - Case Specific Expenses: this category includes expenses likely to be payable by the joint liquidators in carrying out their duties in dealing with issues arising in this particular liquidation.
 Included within this category are costs that are directly referable to the liquidation but are not paid to an independent third party (and which may include an element of allocated costs).
-These are known as 'category 2 disbursements' and they may not be drawn without creditor approval. - 6.4 Authority to take category 2 disbursements was approved by members on 1 March 2021. - 6.5 Attached at Appendix C is additional information in relation to the firm's policy on staffing, the use of subcontractors, disbursements and details of current charge-out rates by staff grade.
-Please be aware that the firm's charge out rates have been amended with effect from 1 March 2021. - 6.6 Since the last report, the following professional advisors ("PA") and / or subcontractors ("S") have been instructed:
+These are known as 'category 2 disbursements' and they may not be drawn without creditor approval. - 6.4 Authority to take category 2 disbursements was approved by members on 30 August 2019. - Attached at Appendix C is additional information in relation to the firm's policy on staffing, the use of subcontractors, disbursements and details of current charge-out rates by staff grade. - 6.6 No professional advisors, including subcontractors, have been used during the liquidation.